 Sandy soil is literally soil that’s made up of mainly sand particles.
 On the positive side, sandy soils are free draining and easy to dig.
-On the negative side, they can be hard to wet, hard to keep moist (as sand dries out quickly) and a challenge to enrich with organic matter such as compost and manure.
+On the other hand, they can also be hard to wet, hard to keep moist (as sand dries out quickly) and a challenge to enrich with organic matter such as compost and manure.

 Sandy soils tend to be low in nutrients and are readily leached of added fertilisers.
 They are naturally low in organic matter and may be alkaline in soil pH.
 Although they are easy to dig, holes may collapse, especially when the soil is dry.

 If you are unsure about whether your soil is sandy or not, there is a simple soil test you can do using a sample of soil from your garden.
 Click to find out how to do the one-step test for soil type.

 As a quick guide, a handful of moist sandy soil can’t be squeezed into a ball or rolled into a sausage shape as it just falls apart.
 The more loamy the sandy soil, the better it can be shaped.

 Plants for sandy soil

 Although sandy soils may sound like a challenge, there are many plants adapted to grow in them and these are a good starting point when planning a garden.
 Sand-loving plants include natives from coastal and inland areas, along with Mediterranean and desert plants.
 Lawns also grow well on sandy soils provided they are well watered.

 While most productive plants require lots of additional nutrients and water to thrive in sand, carrots and native spinach, also known as Warrigal greens, grow well in sandy soil.